Who is Joanne Griffith?

 For more than twenty years Joanne’s crafted stories across platforms — yes, writing is also much loved — for the BBC, NPR, Southern California Public Radio and American Public Media’s “Marketplace.”

-Aside from reporting, Joanne is an accomplished editor and executive producer, who's led diverse teams and individuals through the creation of reporting beats, new programs from scratch and show redesigns.
-At Marketplace, Joanne recrafted "Marketplace Weekend," with a focus on audience engagement across broadcast and digital platforms.
-Through this work, she was tapped to reimagine how best to serve Marketplace's digital audience at Marketplace.org.
+Aside from reporting and creating meaningful dialog through journalism, Joanne is an accomplished editor and executive producer, who’s led diverse teams and individuals through the creation of reporting beats, new programs and show redesigns.
+At American Public Media’s Marketplace, Joanne recrafted “Marketplace Weekend,” with a focus on audience engagement across broadcast and digital platforms.
+Through this work, she was tapped to reimagine how best to serve Marketplace’s digital audience at Marketplace.org.

 At the heart of everything is diversity and the building of trust with the audience.
 As one of the BBC’s first diversity change agents, Joanne created initiatives to expand the reporting and production pool, developed training programs to help staff understand the value of diversity and experimented with online resources that reflect multicultural London.

-And the work continues.
+And the work continued with Joanne’s move to the United States.
 As an editor at Southern California Public Radio, Joanne introduced audience engagement events to better understand listeners.
-This led to an award-winning live program marking the 50th anniversary of the Watts Rebellion, the first time the show "Take Two" had broadcast live on location.
+This led to an award-winning live program marking the 50th anniversary of the Watts Rebellion, the first time the show “Take Two” had broadcast live on location.

-Never one to be far away from audio, Joanne is currently a senior producer on an ESPN 30 for 30 podcast series that she's VERY excited about!
+Never one to be far away from audio, Joanne was the lead producer on “The King of Crenshaw” – an ESPN 30 for 30 podcast series on the LA rapper, Nipsey Hussle.

 When Joanne’s not doing all of these things, you’ll find her talking about space exploration, giraffes and her attempts at keeping succulents and other plants alive.